top of page

 To honor her legacy, please consider making a donation in memory of Jane Foley to City & Guilds Art School London or to Pancreatic Cancer UK.

 Copying the following links into your browser will allow you to donate:

 To view the Obituaries :

 "Sleep with the angels dear friend" Miss you already!

 It is with a sad heart that one of our own has passed ...
 Frank Zuccari, Head of Art Conservation at the Art Institute of Chicago Museum (retired in 2018).

-See article in the Chicago Sun Times:
+See articles in the Chicago Sun Times and the Chicago Tribune.

 Our Deepest Symphathy to the Zuccari Family.

 He made a big impact in the conservation field and we will miss him dearly.